 • 75 percent have participated in community service or volunteer work

 “We have consistently been above our comparison schools,” Normyle said.
 This is the sixth year LC has participated in the survey since 2001.
 About 600 four-year colleges and universities took part in NSSE in 2010.

 Seniors in the NSSE survey also report that significant areas of growth while at LC include:

 • Voting in local, state, or national elections

 The NSSE project is sponsored by the Pew Charitable Trusts, the Carnegie Foundation for the Advancement of Teaching, and the Pew Forum for Undergraduate Learning.

-Lynchburg College is also putting increased emphasis on post-graduation plans, Normyle said.
+University of Lynchburg is also putting increased emphasis on post-graduation plans, Normyle said.
 Traditionally, emphasis has been placed on getting into college, not leaving it.

 LC graduates from 2008 report: